Bobbo117/MQ135-Air-Quality-Sensor/README.md

 ![b](https://github.com/Bobbo117/MQ135-Air-Quality-Sensor/blob/main/Images/EPA%20AQI%2060.jpg)

 # Further Discussion

+The MQ135 must be powered on for 48 hours before first use.

 The microcontroller analog input used for this project needs to be 10 bits beccause the MQ135 library uses the max value 1023 instead of Vcc in the calculation.